scottvr/maxify/README.md

   `-h, --help`            show this help message and exit

   `-a AUTO_MAP, --auto_map AUTO_MAP`
-                        URL to the .js file to auto-map
+                        URL to the .js file to auto-map.
+Use this *or* a local `sourcemap`, but not both.

   `-o OUT_DIR, --out_dir OUT_DIR`
                         Directory to save extracted files